theMIDAgroup/GUI-Meningioma/README.md

 *2022 I. Cama, V. Candiani, M. Piana and C. Campi, "Impact of segmentation accuracy on features quality and robustness in radiomics", to be submitted.

 *2015 M. Vallières, C.R.
-Freeman, S.R: Skamene, I. El Naqa, “A radiomics model from joint FDG-PET and MRI texture features for the prediction of lung metastases in soft-tissue sarcomas of the extremities”, Phys Med Biol.
+Freeman, S.R.
+Skamene, I. El Naqa, “A radiomics model from joint FDG-PET and MRI texture features for the prediction of lung metastases in soft-tissue sarcomas of the extremities”, Phys Med Biol.
 2015 Jul 21;60(14):5471-96. doi: 10.1088/0031-9155/60/14/5471.

 Usage: